LukeShortCloud/rootpages/src/networking.rst

            -- set interface patch1 type=patch options:peer=patch0

-Open vSwitch uses virtual ``tap`` interfaces to connect virtual machines to a bridge instead of providing striaght access to a bridge device.
+Open vSwitch uses virtual ``tap`` interfaces to connect virtual machines to a bridge instead of providing straight access to a bridge device.
 This makes it easier to manage interfaces for many virtual machines and it helps to isolate and track down traffic.
 Tools such as ``tcpdump`` can be used to analyze specific ``tap`` traffic.
 [5]